 To recharge, I picked up a roasted young coconut and guzzled the delicious coconut water, reserving the coconut shell for later.
 Standing under the shade of an umbrella, we snacked on juicy rose apple slices.
 Thus fueled, we checked out T-shirt shops (some purchases were made) and the art section before taking another break to cool down.
 I surprised our tablemates by smashing my coconut so I could peel out the tender meat.
 So good.

 It was almost 1:00, so I texted Theresa about lunch.
 Our fellow travelers were going to the buffet at the Shangri-La hotel.
-We wouldn’t make it back in time, so we had lunch at Toh Plue, the air conditioned restaurant in the market where I’ve eaten many times before.
+Geneva and I wouldn’t make it back in time, so we had lunch at Toh Plue, the air conditioned restaurant in the market where I’ve eaten many times before.
 We ordered a deep fried fish topped with green mango salad, for comparison with the one we made in class Friday, and stir-fried morning glories.
 By the time we finished, the thought of proceeding to the nearby JJ Mall shopping tower had lost its appeal and we made our way to the Mo Chit BTS Skytrain station a few blocks away.

 Just after 3:00, we exited at the Saphan Taksin station and walked to the boat pier.
 There are separate sections for regular boats and hotel boats.
 While we were waiting for the Sheraton’s boat, the rest of our party appeared so we were reunited and could swap stories about the markets and the Shangri-La.
 There’s nothing wrong with the public express boat, but the “five-star” experience on the hotel’s boat has its advantages: the comfy seats and a little bottle of cold water were very welcome.